mahmoudimus/ac/docs/public/concepts/conditions.md

         }
     }

 The add-on can pass parameters to the remote condition as URL query parameters.
-Remote condition has request authentication information passed through as a header, rather than as a query string parameter.
+Usually authentication information is passed to resources via query parameters; however, for remote conditions authentication information is passed through as a header.

 If there is an error communicating with the remote resource (for example, the request timeout period of 10 seconds elapses with no response), then the failure will be logged and the condition will be evaluated as `false`.

 ### <a name="remote-caching"></a>Caching remote conditions

-When the remote application requests a remote condition it will cache the results of that request if HTTP cache headers are set.
+When the remote application requests a remote condition, it will cache the results of that request, if HTTP cache headers are set on the response.
 You should make use of this feature to improve performance of your application and decrease the number of requests that are made to your add-on.
 To show you how that is done we shall walk through a hypothetical example.
 Pretend that you have written a remote condition that points to the url `/condition/true` such that this resource will always return the json response